twmeggett/ifit_demo/README.md

 # itamaro-vue2-boiletplate

-> A Vue 2 Webpack Boilerplate
+> A Vue 2 Webpack Boilerplate with Firebase integration, using Vuex & VuexFire to sync state, and FirebaseUI for authentication

 ## Build Setup